nadjet/sentence_similarity/README.md

 In this code I compute the similarity between a set of queries and a set of sentences, outputing the top k most similar sentences to each query.
 I do so with Bert-as-service on the one hand and SBert on the other hand, so as to compare the outputs and execution times.

+For [SBert](https://www.sbert.net/), a Semantic Textual Similarity (STS) model trained given the architecture described above is used for encoding each sentence.

 Because of confidentiality issues, I do not provide the example texts, but I do include a brief summary of my results.
 I invite you to test the code with your own data.

 ## Getting started